TimLC/AD_GAN/README.md

 ## How to run

-To launch the learning of a new database of images:
+To launch the learning of a new database of images, with a system for restoring training in the event of a shutdown.
+Use the following command:
 ```
 python ad_gan.py
     --action trainAdGan # (Mandatory)
     --modelName model1 # (Mandatory) Model name.
-    --imagesPath MNIST # (Mandatory) Two datasets are pre-implemented: MNIST and CIFAR10, otherwise set path of dataset images.
+    --imagesPath MNIST # (Mandatory) Set path of dataset images otherwise used two datasets are pre-implemented: MNIST and CIFAR10
     --batchSize 128 # Size of batch.
     --epochs 100 # Number of epochs.
     --sizeSeedGenerator 100 # Size of input vector for the generator.